 Jack Hemingway is Deputy Leader of Wakefield Council where he also holds cabinet responsibility for Climate Change and Green Spaces.
 First elected to the Council in 2012 as its youngest ever member, he has a keen interest in environmental policy.
 Since taking up the Climate brief in 2019 Jack has overseen the development of the authority's Climate Change Action Plan to achieve net zero by 2030 and is helping to lead the wider Wakefield district's response to the climate emergency.

-Dan Jarvis has served as MP for Barnsley Central since 2011, and was elected as the first Mayor of the Sheffield City Region in 2018.
+Dan Jarvis has served as MP for Barnsley Central since 2011, and was elected as the first Mayor of the South Yorkshire Mayoral Combined Authority in 2018.
 As Mayor, he declared a Climate Emergency in 2019, and in 2020 set out a target for reaching Net Zero carbon emissions by 2040.
 He has made major investments in active travel and sustainable transport, and is developing plans for decarbonising bus services.
-He recently appointed the first dedicated Woodland Creation officer for the region.

 Chris has been a councillor for East Riding of Yorkshire Council for 18 years and has served on the cabinet for 6 years.
 His portfolio includes Infrastructure and Climate Change.
 Chris has a background in municipal engineering and project management.
 As a councillor he has held many positions in the public sector and he is currently Chair of the North Eastern Fisheries and Conservation Authority.
 As portfolio holder he has overseen several capital schemes resulting in the reduction of carbon emissions.